 2.1.
-The application site forms part of what is now considered as the Phase 2 extension of the existing Muirhall wind farm, which is located approximately 2 km south east of the settlement of Auchengray.
-The overall wind farm array comprises 11 turbines which were erected over three phases (as described in 3.6 below).
-This particular phase involves the erection of 2 turbines, both at a height of 145m to blade tip.
-The turbines have been operational since 16 April 2014.
+The application site forms part of what is now considered as Phase 1 of the existing Muirhall wind farm, which is located approximately 2 km south east of the settlement of Auchengray.
+The overall wind farm array comprises 11 turbines which were erected over three phases and this particular phase involves 6 turbines, each at a height of 125m to blade tip.
+The turbines have been operational since 2011.